ARTEMUS

 1. Customs Clearance Delays: Customs clearance delays can disrupt supply chains, increase costs, and impact customer satisfaction.
 Inefficient customs procedures, documentation errors, and discrepancies in product classification can contribute to delays in clearing goods through customs checkpoints.

-1. Trade Sanctions and Embargoes: Compliance with trade sanctions and embargoes presents unique challenges for businesses engaged in international trade.
+1. Trade Sanctions & Embargoes: Compliance with trade sanctions and embargoes presents unique challenges for businesses engaged in international trade.
 Screening business partners, customers, and transactions to ensure compliance with sanction lists maintained by regulatory authorities requires specialized expertise and robust due diligence processes.

 1. Cross-Border Transactions: Conducting cross-border transactions introduces additional complexities and risks for businesses.
 Dealing with multiple currencies, exchange rate fluctuations, and diverse legal frameworks across different countries adds layers of complexity to compliance efforts.